thesob/profile/README.md

 The `[slug].astro` is the base route for every blog post, you can customize the page layout or behaviour, by default uses `content/blog` for content collection and `PostLayout` as layout.

-#### Shop
+#### Project

-Add your `md` item in the `/pages/shop/` folder.
+Add your `md` item in the `/pages/project/` folder.

 ##### [page].astro

 The `[page].astro` is the route to work with the paginated item list.
 You can change there the number of items listed for each page and the pagination button labels.
-The shop will render all `.md` files you incle inside this folder.
+The project page will render all `.md` files you include inside this folder.

 ##### Item format